 - Damage to property

 - Hiring costs

-You can view cost calculations of various worker injuries in the tourism and hospitality industry and even hear what industry leaders have to say about workplace safety at WorkSafeBC’s Tourism and Hospitailty Safety Calculator.
+You can view cost calculations of various worker injuries in the tourism and hospitality industry at WorkSafeBC’s Tourism and Hospitality Safety Calculator.